Joalor64GH/HornyScript-RE/README.md

 # HornyScript: Remaster
 HornyScript is basically modified Hscript.

-It's also compatible with hxCodec (optional), linc_luajit, and hxvm-lua/luajit.
+It's also compatible with hxCodec (optional), linc_luajit, and hxvm-luajit.

 # Installation
 Add this to your `Project.xml`: